 The paper is organized as follows.
 In section 2 we highlight findings from our companion paper that motivate new behavioral assumptions regarding search behavior.
-In section 3 we develop a general equilibrium search model that incoporates these new assumptions.
+In section 3 we develop a general equilibrium search model that incorporates these new assumptions.
 Section 4 concludes.

-2 Some Evidence on Uncertainty and Search Behavior
+2 Evidence on the Relevance of Self-Confidence for Search Behavior

-In order to motivate our equilibrium search model, we briefly survey some of the main findings from a companion paper, in which we conducted a laboratory experiment on learning and search (Falk, Huffman, and Sunde, 2006).
+In order to motivate the key assumption used in our equilibrium search model, we briefly survey some of the main findings from a companion paper, in which we conducted a laboratory experiment on updating and search (Falk, Huffman, and Sunde, 2006).
 In the experiment we tested whether people are in fact uncertain about relative abilities, and studied how this uncertainty affects decisions in a search environment.

 In the experiment, subjects first took part in a math test.
 Subjects were compensated for each correct answer according to a piece rate.
 After the test, subjects were informed about their score, but not the scores of the other subjects in the room.
 Subjects then participated in eight rounds of a search process, which involved real stakes.
-In each round, they were given 80 points, and could decide whether to keep the 80 points or invest them.
+In each round, they were given 80 points, and could decide whether to keep the 80 points or invest them ("search for a job").
 If they invested the points, they could win 200 or they could win nothing.
-Importantly, the probability of winning 200 depended on their relative performance on the initial math test.
+Importantly, the probability of winning 200 was dependent on their relative performance on the initial math test.
 If they had scored above the median they were a high type, with a 60 percent chance of winning 200.
 If they had scored below the median they were a low type, with only a 30 percent chance of winning.
-These parameters were chosen so that a risk neutral individual would always search given certainty of being a high type, and never search if certain of being a low type.
+Given these parameters, a risk neutral individual would always invest given certainty of being a high type, and never invest if certain of being a low type.
+Note that the investment decision in the experiment can be interpreted as a search decision, where the good outcome (winning 200) corresponds to finding a job and the bad outcome (winning 0) corresponds to unsuccessful search.
+As in our model, ability is relevant for the probability of successful search, but not for productivity on the job, i.e., the prize is 200 regardless of whether someone is a high type or a low type.